 During construction plans can be significantly improved upon, because they are merely ideas being interpreted by others.
 That's why supervision is needed, so the architect's vision is not only met, but improved upon.

-the most creative and functional solutions you'll need an architect supervising "work on the ground".
+Golf courses are even more detailed because they require the integration of strategy and smaller but critical contours.
+To get the best, the most creative and functional solutions you'll need an architect supervising "work on the ground".
 It's the way the great courses have been built.

 The mediocre or worse courses?
 Well, the vast majority have had plans, but little involvement, oversight, communication, and monitoring by an architect during construction.